discordjs/guide/guide/interactions/autocomplete.md

 Using <DocsLink path="class/AutocompleteInteraction?scrollTo=respond" /> you can submit an array of <DocsLink path="typedef/ApplicationCommandOptionChoice" /> objects.
 Passing an empty array will show "No options match your search" for the user.

-<DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> returns the currently focused option's value.
+The <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> method returns the currently focused option's value.
 This value is used to filter the choices presented.
 To only display options starting with the focused value you can use the `Array#filter()` method.
-Using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoice" /> objects.
+By using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoice" /> objects.

 ```js {4-11}
 client.on('interactionCreate', async interaction => {